-- Promoting and embedding principles and ways of working based on shared values including social justice in partner organisations; - Quarterly dashboard reviews replaced by an annual review that combines quantitative and qualitative information to produce insights for the Board role, rather than replicate performance management approach; - Practical role for of all members in community engagement (i.e. community conversations about the Wilson health and wellbeing campus and the Diabetes Truth programme, where members were connected to residents with diabetes bringing to life the day-today challenges); - Selecting a small number of priority areas for action as a rolling programme, with clear rationale for concerted effort, rather than trying to cover a wide range of issues at the same time (i.e. whole system approach to tackle diabetes and childhood obesity; spotting the value of social prescribing and championing its development and roll out); - Making best use of the fact that the Board is more than the sum of its individual members' contributions; and in a similar way it is part of a set of partnerships and other Boards whose potential impact as a system is greater than the sum of its parts.
+- Promoting and embedding principles and ways of working based on shared values including social justice in partner organisations; - Quarterly dashboard reviews replaced by an annual review that combines quantitative and qualitative information to produce insights for the Board role, rather than replicate performance management approach; - Practical role for of all members in community engagement (i.e. community conversations about the Wilson health and wellbeing campus and the Diabetes Truth programme, where members were connected to residents with diabetes bringing to life the day-today challenges); - Selecting a small number of priority areas for action as a rolling programme, with clear rationale for concerted effort, rather than trying to cover a wide range of issues at the same time (i.e. whole system approach to tackle diabetes and childhood obesity; School Neighbourhoods Activation Pilot (SNAP) project; social prescribing roll out); - Making best use of the fact that the Board is more than the sum of its individual members' contributions; and in a similar way it is part of a set of partnerships and other Boards whose potential impact as a system is greater than the sum of its parts.